abiosoft/blog/content/posts/1725697493_windowsprying.md

 Candy Crush Saga is not the only intruder waiting for you on Windows, but that is far from being the main issue.

-Most (if not all) platforms provides payment as an incentive to get out of ads.
+Most (if not all) platforms provide payment as an incentive to get out of ads.
 Apps on the [Google Play Store](https://play.google.com) and [Apple App Store](https://www.apple.com/app-store/) generally allow you to pay to prevent ads.

 Even the ring leader, Google, allows you to pay for Gmail and YouTube to get an ad-free experience.
 And Microsoft does